hanemma7moud/tourism-heat-exposure-eda/README.md

 The trajectory reveals three city archetypes:

-- **Already-saturated destinations** (Dubai, Bangkok) — high baseline exposure, continuing to grow but approaching the 365-day physical ceiling.
+- **Trajectory toward saturation** (Bangkok, Singapore) — destinations whose end-century exposure under SSP5-8.5 reaches 85–98% of the year, regardless of where they started.
+Bangkok already sits at one-quarter of the year; Singapore starts at near-zero.
+Both end nearly fully saturated.

+- **Already-exposed, slowly worsening** (Dubai) — already on heat days for over half the year today; trajectory is comparatively flat (+63 days from baseline to end-century).
+Dubai's challenge is sustained extreme exposure rather than acceleration.

-- **Tipping-point destinations** (Singapore, Hong Kong) — modest current exposure but a sharp end-century jump.
+- **Tipping-point destinations** (Hong Kong) — modest current exposure (~1 day/year today) but a steep end-century jump to ~127 days.
+Crosses thresholds that fundamentally change the city's heat regime.

-- **Resilient destinations** (London, Sydney, Paris) — limited change across all periods.
+- **Moderate increase** (Rome, New York, Tokyo, Paris, Sydney) — meaningful absolute increases (30–85 extra days/year) but well below saturation.

+- **Minimal change** (London) — temperate maritime climate; even end-century projections leave heat days near zero.

 Each archetype implies a different adaptation pathway — a framing that directly motivates the *just adaptation* question at the heart of the host ARC project.

 ## Question B — Does mitigation matter?